ebraekke/oci-powershell-utils/doc/troubleshooting.md

 ## Make sure ~/.ssh/known_hosts includes the bastion service endpoints you will be using

+See README.doc for comment on `-o StrictHostKeyChecking=no`.
+Assuming you don't remove this from the code, this section should not be relevant for you.

 The port forwarding process may fail if there is not a proper entry for the bastion endpoint for the specific region.

 I collect this information by manually creating a port forwarding session and ensuring that I save the